anseal/it.is.js/README.md

 I'm not sure if there is a need for more documentation.

-I see no reason to explain in words what a functions like
+I see no reason to explain in words what a function like
 ```javascript
 is_pure_number = v => typeof v === "number"
 ```
 does.

-Of course, there are more complex function than that, but names should give you a hint, and oneliners (included in `JSDoc` comments) are self-explanatory for most cases.
+Of course, there are more complex functions than that, but names should give you a hint, and one-liners (included in `JSDoc` comments) are self-explanatory for most cases.
 And if not - you can check the list of matching values inside `/value_classes` folder.

 I'll add more docs later when I'll figure out how and when it can be helpful.
 PRs are welcomed.